The-Alpha-Project/alpha-core/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R21LO82)

-## The Alpha Project - Alpha-core
+## The Alpha Project - alpha-core

-Based on `0.5.3` Alpha version of World of Warcraft, `alpha-core` is an experimental emulator written in Python.
+`alpha-core` is an experimental emulator written in Python for version `0.5.3` of the Friends & Family Alpha of World of Warcraft.

 - [Database Tool](https://db.thealphaproject.eu/)